You plan to write a blog post.

 As a business person, you want to take this content writing seriously because many blogs waste people’s time.

-And when that happens, such a business gets hurt.
+And when that happens, such businesses get hurt financially.

-So, back to your question, in my humble opinion, these are the questions you should ask before you start writing any content.
+So, back to your question, what to do before writing a blog post?
+These are the questions you should ask before you start writing any content.

-Each person chooses what they need at that time, either a distraction or a blog post that teaches them something.
+Each person chooses what they need at that time, either watching the news or reading a blog post that teaches them something.

 #1.
 What is the takeaway in one sentence?

 You need to get clear about what you are writing.